-As an application of our result we investigate the intrinsic volumes of the intersection process of Poisson hyperplanes in an bounded window.
-A central limit theorem for some of these functionals was proved in two long and highly nontrivial papers by Heinrich \cite{Heinrich2009} and Heinrich, Schmidt and Schmidt \cite{HeinrichSchmidtSchmidt2006}.
+As an application of our result we investigate the intrinsic volumes of the intersection process of Poisson hyperplanes in a compact convex window.
+A~central limit theorem for some of these functionals was proved in two long and intricate papers by Heinrich \cite{Heinrich2009} and Heinrich, Schmidt and Schmidt \cite{HeinrichSchmidtSchmidt2006}.
 Here we obtain a general result which in addition gives rates of convergence to Gaussian variables.
 A second example concerns functionals of Sylvester type by which we mean the question about the probability that $k$ points in a convex set are in convex position.
 Our last example is about the number of edges of a random geometric graph in a bounded window.
 Again we obtain a central limit theorem with a rate of convergence.
-As general references to stochastic geometry and random graphs we refer to \cite{PenroseRandomGeometricGraphs}, \cite{SchnWe3}, and \cite{SKM}.
+As general references to stochastic geometry and random graphs we refer to \cite{PenroseRandomGeometricGraphs,SchnWe3} and \cite{SKM}.

-To prove our central limit theorem, we first use a result of Last and Penrose \cite{LastPenrose2010}, to expand a U-statistic in a Wiener-It\^o chaos expansion as a finite sum of multiple Wiener-It\^o integrals.
-This enables us to give a formula for the variance of a U-statistic on a Poisson point process and to compute two operators from Malliavin calculus that are defined by the chaos expansions.
-Using a theorem for the normal approximation of Poisson functionals due to Peccati, Sol{\'e}, Taqqu, and Utzet \cite{Peccatietal2010}, we show convergence in the Wasserstein distance.
-In order to apply their result, we need to compute expected values of products of multiple Wiener-It\^o integrals which is well known to be a notorious difficult task.
+To prove our central limit theorems, we first use a result of Last and Penrose~\cite{LastPenrose2011}, to expand a $U$-statistic in a Wiener--It\^o chaos expansion as a finite sum of multiple Wiener--It\^o integrals.
+This enables us to give a formula for the variance of a $U$-statistic and to compute two operators from Malliavin calculus that are defined by their chaos expansions.
+Using a theorem for the normal approximation of Poisson functionals due to Peccati et al. \cite{Peccatietal2010}, we show convergence in the Wasserstein distance.
+In order to apply their result, we need to compute expected values of products of multiple Wiener--It\^o integrals which is well known to be a notorious difficult task.
 We expect that the same techniques can be used to show central limit theorems for more general functionals of Poisson point processes.